No items found.

 Think of it as the point of no return.
 It’s time for crisis, followed (probably) by some kind of enlightenment.
 Your protagonist starts to understand the character growth necessary to reverse their misfortune or pursue their goal.

-It’s probably also your main character’s lowest point, and therefore a way to see another, deeper side of them.
+It’s probably also your main character’s lowest point and, therefore, a way to see another, deeper side of them.

-If you want to learn more about how the midpoint furthers your quest for character growth (and more), the idea is developed in John Yorke’s Into The Woods.
+If you want to learn more about how the midpoint furthers your quest for character growth (and more), the idea is developed in John Yorke’s Into the Woods.

 Researching your characters